SGalvin99/Texas-Hold-em-MC-Simulator/README.md

 # Texas-Hold-em-MC-Simulator
-Implementation of of Monte Carlo algorithm to simulate Texas Hold'em
+Implementation of a Monte Carlo algorithm to simulate Texas Hold'em